Dosage Form: tablet

 Other Abnormal Laboratory Findings

-Additional adverse events reported from worldwide postmarketing experience include fulminant hepatitis with fatal outcome, hypersensitive skin reactions (for example, rash, erythema, exanthema and urticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage, thrombocytopenia, and pneumatosis cystoides intestinalis (See PRECAUTIONS).
+Additional adverse events reported from worldwide post marketing experience include hypersensitive skin reactions (e.g. rash, erythema, exanthema and uticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage (See PRECAUTIONS.)

-Unlike sulfonylureas or insulin, an overdose of Acarbose Tablets will not result in hypoglycemia.
+Unlike sulfonylureas or insulin, an overdose of Acarbose tablets will not result in hypoglycemia.
 An overdose may result in transient increases in flatulence, diarrhea, and abdominal discomfort which shortly subside.
-In cases of overdosage the patient should not be given drinks or meals containing carbohydrates (polysaccharides, oligosaccharides and disaccharides) for the next 4-6 hours.
+In cases of overdosage the patient should not be given drinks or meals containing carbohydrates (polysaccharides, oligosaccharides and disaccharidees) for the next 4 to 6 hours.

 Acarbose Dosage and Administration

-Patients Receiving Sulfonylureas or Insulin: Sulfonylurea agents or insulin may cause hypoglycemia.
-Acarbose Tablets given in combination with a sulfonylurea or insulin will cause a further lowering of blood glucose and may increase the potential for hypoglycemia.
+Sulfonylurea agents or insulin may cause hypoglycemia.
+Acarbose tablets given in combination with a sulfonylurea or insulin will cause a further lowering of blood glucose and may increase the potential for hypoglycemia.
 If hypoglycemia occurs, appropriate adjustments in the dosage of these agents should be made.